eduvpn/documentation/SAML.md

     $ sudo cp engine.test.surfconext.nl.xml engine.surfconext.nl.xml /etc/httpd/saml

 Modify your `/etc/httpd/conf.d/vpn.example.conf`, and enable the SAML lines there.
-Make sure you modify the lines that refer to certificates and keys and if you want to enable SAML for the admin portal as well.
+Make sure you modify the lines to refer to IdP metadata.

 Restart the web server: